NxDesmend/Qt5/README.md

 # Qt5
 1.primaryMathematicsTest.
 A primary school math exam paper.

-2.QtExcel.A tool for merging sheets in Excel.
+2.QtExcel.
+A tool for merging sheets in Excel.